ajvondrak/progcon/README.md

   * `problem_name.tst_out` - The acid output file for the particular problem.
 Hidden from the contestants until after the competition.
 Used to judge whether a submission was ultimately correct..

+  * `solutions/` - Dr. Rich's solutions to the problems, released after the contest and written in Java.

   * `extra/` - Whatever miscellaneous extra material I might have for that contest.

   * `failed/problem_name/n.*` - The _n_<sup>th</sup> incorrect version of the indicated problem that I submitted to Dr. Rich.